 |Overseas municipalities of the NL (Bonaire, Saint Eustatius, Saba)||18.055||01.01.2019|

 |Saint Kitts and Nevis5||17.040||01.01.2018|

 1: Item number for parliamentary deliberations.

-2: Entry into force on 1 January 2017/2018/2019 means that the financial institutions subject to the reporting requirement will collect account information concerning persons resident for tax purposes in the respective partner states from this date.
-This information collected in 2017/2018/2019 will be exchanged between the competent authorities for the first time in the autumn of 2018/2019/2020, respectively.
+2: From the date of entry into force on 1 January of a certain year a jurisdiction is considered as a participating jurisdiction.
+Since then the financial institutions subject to the reporting requirement will collect – with the reservations of notes 3 and 4 – account information concerning persons resident for tax purposes in the respective partner jurisdictions from this date.
+This information will be exchanged between the competent authorities for the first time in the following year.

-4: These states and territories have declared themselves to be "permanent non-reciprocal jurisdictions", i. e. they will supply account information to the partner states on a permanent basis but will not receive such data.
+3: These jurisdictions have declared themselves to be "permanent non-reciprocal jurisdictions", i. e. they will supply account information to the partner jurisdictions on a permanent basis but will not receive such data.

-8: These partner states must implement a Global Forum action plan on confidentiality and data security.
+5: These partner jurisdictions must implement a Global Forum action plan on confidentiality and data security.
 There will be no reciprocal exchange of data until this action plan has been successfully implemented.
 Reporting Swiss financial institutions must nevertheless collect the relevant data from the time of activation of the AEOI and forward it to the Federal Tax Administration by the specified deadline.
-The FTA will transmit this data to the partner states only if they have satisfactorily implemented their action plan and an updated Global Forum review has confirmed this.
+The FTA will transmit this data to the partner jurisdictions only if they have satisfactorily implemented their action plan and an updated Global Forum review has confirmed this.

 6: The bilateral AEOI agreement with the EU applies for all 28 EU member states and is also applicable for the Åland Islands, the Azores, French Guiana, Gibraltar, Guadeloupe, the Canary Islands, Madeira, Martinique, Mayotte, La Réunion and Saint Martin.